 Make it Easy for Guests to Stay Comfortable

-Place blankets in easy to grab spots around your living room.
+Place blankets in easy-to-grab spots around your living room.
 If you have tile or wood floors and prefer guests not to wear their outdoor shoes on your floor surface, you may want to have slippers handy for guests to wear inside the home.

 Test Your Heating System

-If you haven’t used your HVAC system to generate heat and warm up the house since last winter, its a good idea to try it out before guests come.
+If you haven’t used your HVAC system to generate heat and warm up the house since last winter, it’s a good idea to try it out before guests come.
 When you turn the unit on, listen for any unusual sounds like popping or cracking.
 Take note of any smells, like burning, and how long it takes for the unit to warm the home.
-If you hear or smell anything unusual, or find that it takes longer than it should to get your home warm, it’s time to call an HVAC professional to examine everything before guests arrive and you use the unit repeatedly.
+If you hear or smell anything unusual or find that it takes longer than it should get your home warm, it’s time to call an HVAC professional to examine everything before guests arrive and you use the unit repeatedly.

 If your HVAC system is not working as it should, and you’re expecting friends or family for the holidays, call Sheldon's Heating & Air Conditioning at 877-274-1882 to get fast, expert repairs.
 Our team is ready to help you at a moment’s notice.